braze-inc/braze-docs/_docs/_partners/data_and_infrastructure_agility/customer_data_platform/tealium/tealium.md

 - Event Feeds (Filtered Event Types)
 - Event Connectors (API Hub Actions)

-## Tealium AudienceStream
+{% endtab %}
+{% tab AudienceStream %}

 Tealium AudienceStream is an Omnichannel customer segmentation and real-time action engine.
 AudienceStream takes the data that flows into EventStream and creates visitor profiles that represent the most important attributes of your customers' engagement with your brand.
-To read more about how to set up Tealium AudienceStream, check out our [documentation]({{site.baseurl}}/partners/data_and_infrastructure_agility/customer_data_platform/tealium_audience_stream/).
+Check out our documentation on how to set up [Tealium AudienceStream]({{site.baseurl}}/partners/data_and_infrastructure_agility/customer_data_platform/tealium_audience_stream/).

+{% endtab %}
+{% endtabs %}

 {% alert important %}
 Please note that Tealium AudienceStreams and EventStreams are batched according to Braze specifications so that our customers do not run the risk of exceeding the [/users/track]({{site.baseurl}}/api/endpoints/user_data/post_user_track/) rate limit.
 Please contact Braze Support or your CSM if you have any questions.